VeinDevTtv/gt3-tracker/README.md

 ## AI Assistant Setup

-The AI Assistant requires an OpenAI API key to function:
+The AI Assistant supports multiple providers:

+### OpenAI
 1. Create an account on [OpenAI](https://openai.com/)
 2. Generate an API key in your OpenAI dashboard
+3. Select OpenAI as your provider in the AI Assistant settings
+4. Enter the API key when prompted
+5. Choose your preferred model (e.g., gpt-4, gpt-3.5-turbo)

+### Azure OpenAI
+1. Set up Azure OpenAI service in your Azure account
+2. Obtain your API key, endpoint, and deployment name
+3. Select Azure OpenAI as your provider in the AI Assistant settings
+4. Enter your Azure API details when prompted

+### Anthropic Claude
+1. Create an account on [Anthropic](https://www.anthropic.com/)
+2. Generate an API key in your Anthropic dashboard
+3. Select Anthropic as your provider in the AI Assistant settings
-3. Enter the API key when prompted in the app
+4. Enter the API key when prompted
+5. Choose your preferred Claude model

+### Ollama (Local AI)
+1. Install [Ollama](https://ollama.ai/) on your computer
+2. Pull your preferred model using Ollama CLI (e.g., `ollama pull llama3`)
+3. Ensure the Ollama server is running (typically on http://localhost:11434)
+4. Select Ollama as your provider in the AI Assistant settings
+5. Enter the host URL (default: http://localhost:11434)
+6. Specify which model to use (e.g., llama3, codellama, mistral)

-4. Your key is stored locally on your device and never sent to our servers
+Your API keys are stored locally on your device and never sent to our servers.

 ## Installation